 Section One: Introductory

-In this chapter, the study results were compared and contrasted with the literature, I drew conclusions, and I made recommendations.
-Using Critical Race Theory (CRT; Bell, 1995) and various socio-political concepts as the framework for conceptualizing the attitudes and perceptions of middle-class African Americans, the current study investigated the relationships between race-related stress and my study population's perception of injustice among 63 participants.
+In this chapter, the study results were compared and contrasted with the literature, conclusions were drawn, and recommendations were made.
+Using Critical Race Theory (CRT; Bell, 1995) and various socio-political concepts as the framework for conceptualizing the attitudes and perceptions of middle-class African Americans, the current study investigated the relationships between race-related stress and my study ’ ’population’s perception of injustice among 63 participants.
 This chapter presents the findings and interpretations of the primary analyses.
 I discussed the limitations of the study.
 I discussed implications for sociopolitical understanding and racial reconciliation.

 Purpose and Research Questions Review